World War Z: Survivalism

 Survivalism and disaster preparation are prevalent themes in the novel.
 Several interviews, particularly those from the United States, focus on policy changes designed to fundamentally restructure the country to properly survive and combat the pandemic.
 A new federal executive department known as the Department of Strategic Resources (DeStRes) is formed, led by the former Chair of the Federal Reserve, dedicated to reorganizing the country's limited resources and restarting the economy.
-It is mentioned that a weakness of the pre-war US was its post-industrial society, with white-collar workers like CEOs suddenly becoming classified as unskilled labor, and considered significantly less valuable assets than blue-collar workers like plumbers.
+It is mentioned that a weakness of the pre-war U.S. was its post-industrial society, with white-collar workers like CEOs suddenly becoming classified as unskilled labor, and considered significantly less valuable assets than blue-collar workers like plumbers.

 The effects of the pandemic on the wealthy versus lower economic classes is explored—one interview is told from the perspective of a mercenary hired to protect a wealthy man and his mansion in Long Island, New York, which was fortified and seemingly disaster-proofed at the beginning of the Great Panic.
 The client populates his mansion with other wealthy celebrities and their armies of personal assistants, and installs cameras in each room to broadcast a live feed of their amenities to the rest of the world.
 This backfires when a crowd of terrified, desperate civilians storms the compound and sparks a mass slaughter.

-Throughout the novel, characters demonstrate the physical and mental requirements needed to survive a disaster—a soldier in the US Army describes a condition he terms "Z-Shock" that causes people to suffer potentially deadly psychological episodes induced by the extreme stress of battling the undead.
-To treat this, units of "combat shrinks" are formed with the purpose of monitoring soldiers for signs of Z-Shock and removing them from the battlefield when necessary.
+Throughout the novel, characters demonstrate the physical and mental requirements needed to survive a disaster—a soldier in the U.S. Army describes a condition he terms "Z-shock" that causes people to suffer potentially deadly psychological episodes induced by the extreme stress of battling the undead.
+To treat this, units of "combat shrinks" are formed with the purpose of monitoring soldiers for signs of Z-shock and removing them from the battlefield when necessary.
 On the American homefront, a former Hollywood director creates propaganda films designed to inspire hope in the civilian populace, who are being afflicted by a mysterious, stress-related condition known as "Asymptomatic Demise Syndrome" that causes thousands to die in their sleep.
 Brooks described the large amount of research needed to find optimal methods for fighting a worldwide zombie outbreak.
-He also pointed out that the US likes the zombie genre because it believes that it can survive anything with the right tools and talent.
+He also pointed out that the U.S. likes the zombie genre because it believes that it can survive anything with the right "tools and talent."